tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Template parameters are used to pass values into a template at runtime.
 Parameters enable you to input custom values to your template each time you create or update a stack.
 Parameters are important for reusability, because they enable you to customize your templates for various environments.

 - Template parameters accept input - console, API, CLI
+- when a stack is created or updated
+- Can be referenced from whithin logical resources
+- influence physical resources and/or configuration
+- Can be configured with Default, AllowedValues, MaxLength, MinLength, MaxValue, MinValue, NoEcho, Description, ConstraintDescription